brandonwagstaff/rob301_simulation/README.md

 		- [] Need to find a suitable server machine that students can access from home
 	- [] Testing gzweb for gazebo visualization via a web browser
 	- [] Testing other graphical ssh options like X11 forwarding
+- [x] Figure out how to add custom 'tape' patterns on the ground plane for path-following purposes
 - [] Create environments for each lab:
 	- [] Lab 1 - Turtlebot3 Intro:
 		- [] Gazebo world: Vvry simple world needed - add a few features to test out the robot in simulation